 Durability.
 LEDs are a great option for flashlights, headlamps, and outdoor walkway lamps.
 They not only use very little power and last longer, they are also shatterproof and shock resistant, and their performance is not degraded by low temperatures or moisture.

 Decorative Lighting.
 During the holidays, most utilities experience a significant surge of electricity usage from the lighting of Christmas trees, yards, and other ornamentation.
 That means more pollution in the air and more of your money to the utility.
-LED string lights are now widely available in white and a range of colors including multi-color sets, providing a more durable and low-energy alternative.
-They may cost more up front, but one utility in California estimates that using LED lamps will cost you just $0.45 over the course of a holiday season, compared to $5.00 for mini incandescent string lights and $75 for large string lights!
+LED string lights are now widely available in many shapes and sizes and in white or a range of colors including multi-color and color-changing sets, providing a more durable and low-energy alternative.
+They may cost more up front, but one utility in California estimates that using LED lamps will cost you just $0.45 over the course of a holiday season, compared to $5.00 for mini incandescent string lights and $75 for large incandescent string lights!

 Environmental Benefits.
-A single 13-watt CFL, used in place of a 60-watt incandescent light bulb, will save about 400 kWh over its lifetime.
-That single replacement will eliminate emissions of 700 pounds of carbon dioxide, 4 pounds of sulfur dioxide, and 6 mg of mercury on average.
-If your electricity is generated in a coal¬fired power plant — as is half of all electricity produced in the U.S., the emissions reductions will be roughly double.
+A single 10-watt LED, used in place of a 43-watt halogen incandescent light bulb, will save about 800 kWh over its lifetime.
+That single replacement will eliminate emissions of 1000 pounds of carbon dioxide, 4-6 pounds of sulfur dioxide, and 8 mg of mercury on average.
+If your electricity is generated in a coal¬fired power plant — as is half of all electricity produced in the U.S., the emissions reductions will be almost double.

 Dollar Savings Achieved by Switching to Energy-Efficient Lamps